Paris Gun: Description

 Due to the weapon's apparent total destruction by the Germans in the face of the final Entente offensives, its capabilities are not known with full certainty.
 Figures stated for the weapon's size, range, and performance varied widely depending on the source—not even the number of shells fired is certain.
 In the 1980s, a long note on the gun was discovered and published.
 This was written by Dr. Fritz Rausenberger (in German), the Krupp engineer in charge of the gun's development, shortly before his death in 1926.
 Thanks to this, the details of the gun's design and capabilities were considerably clarified.

 The gun was capable of firing a 106 kg shell to a range of 130 km and a maximum altitude of 42.3 km—the greatest height reached by a human-made projectile until the first successful V-2 flight test in October 1942.
 At the start of its 182-second flight, each shell from the Paris Gun reached a speed of 1640 m/s.

 The distance was so far that the Coriolis effect—the rotation of the Earth—was substantial enough to affect trajectory calculations.
-The gun was fired at an azimuth of 232 degrees (southwest) from Crépy-en-Laon, which was at a latitude of 49.5 degrees north.
+The gun was fired from a north-south axis from Crépy-en-Laon, taking into consideration that Laon is farther from the Equator than Paris.
+The calculations for the firing were made by a Krupp employee named as Professor von Eberhardt.